baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 To retrain the model run [bitcoin_price_prediction.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction.ipynb) after you chose your hyperparameters in the first cell.
 The flag `plot_data_process` when set False will hide all the produced data processing image.

-If you would like to do further hyperparameters tuning using optuna run [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna.ipynb)
+If you would like to do further hyperparameters tuning using optuna run [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna.ipynb).
+In the `define_model` function we decalred the fixed hyperparameters values and in `objective` function we declared the hyperparameters we want to tune along woth their range.

 First, anyone who'd like is welcome to just run the `Model Training - CGEN.ipynb` to retrain the model, or run `stock_bot.py` to run the bot and/or edit it.

 # Parameters